elasticio/professional-services-best-practices/templates/component-development-DoD.md

 \- [ ] Component should be dockerised, add: `"buildType":"docker"` line into `component.json`\
 \- [ ] CI is set up\
 \- [ ] All development branches are reviewed\
-\- [ ] Support and documentation teams are notified about component updates in appropriate Slack channels
+\- [ ] Support and documentation teams are notified about component updates in appropriate Slack channels\
+\- [ ] A release for the component is created in a GitHub repository

 \*\*After QA:\*\*